wbrowar/craft-grid/README.md

 *Note: The license fee for this plugin is $49.00 via the [Craft Plugin Store](https://plugins.craftcms.com/grid).*

+*As of Oct.
+2019: Grid will not be ported to Craft 4.
+Grid will be supported for Craft 3.x until Craft 3 EOL.*

 ## Requirements

 This plugin requires Craft CMS 3.1.7 or later.